DimEvil/tutorial-qgis-maxent/README.md

   -download the [FlandersWGS84](https://drive.google.com/open?id=1Q7Q9Tcp5KTrX3Dhtbyy8QfggK8OQWvLg) file in your raster folder

-`Alternatively you can draw a polygon which you can use for creating the training area for niche modeling.
+Now you can draw easily a polygon which you can use for creating the training area for niche modeling.
 Your training area shape should contain all the occurrences you need to use for your niche modeling.
-You need to save this polygon as a .shp file so you can clip the environmental raster data correctly.`
+You need to save this polygon as a .shp file so you can clip the environmental raster data correctly.